ephraim-junior/Delani/README.md

 Display results 	Timer running out / Game over 	Score : 30 Refresh the game 	Press the resfresh link 	Gaming area is reloaded Demo
-This is the landing page for Rat Run Bubble
+This is the landing page for Rat Run Blaster

-Rat Run Bubble
+Rat Run Blaster
 This is the about overlay

 About overlay